 After plotting the analysis on the appropriate axis of the SPACE chart, the shape can be used to identify four strategic postures: aggressive, competitive, conservative, and defensive.
-Quadrants with the largest area suggest the most appropriate general strategic position.
+The quadrant with the largest area suggests the most appropriate general strategic position.
 Adaptive strategic alternatives appropriate to the quadrant can then be selected.